Skip to main content

 Test Overview

 This test is done by measuring blood pressure at the ankle and in the arm while a person is at rest.
-Some people also do an exercise test.
-In this case, the blood pressure measurements are repeated at both sites after a few minutes of walking on a treadmill.
+Some people also have an exercise test.
+In this case, the blood pressure measurements are repeated at both sites after a few minutes of exercise, such as walking on a treadmill.

 Why It Is Done

-This test might be done to check your risk of heart attack and stroke.
-The results can help you and your doctor make decisions about how to lower your risk.
+The test might be done to check your risk of heart attack and stroke.footnote 2 The results can help you and your doctor make decisions about how to lower your risk.

 Results